-Dedi primarily handles various aspects of shipping and international trade litigation and arbitration.
+Dedi handles shipping and international trade litigation and arbitration.

-His areas of practice encompass international trade work and the whole spectrum of “dry” and “wet” shipping work.
-These include casualties (i.e. collisions and other marine casualties), maritime insolvency, bunker claims, charterparty, bill of lading, ship sale, ship repairs, marine insurance, sanctions and commodities disputes.
-Dedi also handles sanctions work and various disputes involving allegations of fraud and conspiracy.
-In addition to regularly representing clients in Singapore Court litigation and arbitration, he also manages foreign Court litigation by leveraging on the firm’s presence in the region.
+Dedi's areas of practice encompass international trade work and the whole spectrum of “dry” and “wet” shipping work.
+These include marine casualties, maritime insolvency, bunker claims, charterparty, bill of lading, ship sale, ship repairs, marine insurance, sanctions and commodities disputes.
+Dedi also handles various disputes involving fraud, breaches of fiduciary duties, dishonest assistance and conspiracy.

-In his free time, Dedi coaches the NUS team for the maritime moots and he is an advocacy trainer with the Law Society of Singapore.
-Dedi is also an Adjunct Fellow of Centre for Maritime Law, NUS.
+In his free time, Dedi coaches the NUS team for the maritime moots.
+Dedi is also an Adjunct Fellow of Centre for Maritime Law, NUS, and a Lecturer with the Singapore Shipping Association.
 Apart from English, Dedi speaks both Malay and Bahasa Indonesia.

 Notable Cases & Transactions

-- Advising and acting for various vessel interests, cargo interests, commodity traders and ports arising from the financial collapse of various major bunker suppliers, traders, and shipping companies, with exposures exceeding US$20 million.
+- Advising and acting for various vessel interests, cargo interests, commodity traders and ports arising from the local and foreign winding up, scheme of arrangement, judicial management and other insolvency proceedings involving major oil suppliers, traders, and shipping companies.

-- Advising and acting for Clubs, Hull Underwriters, Owners, Charterers, Port Operators and Cargo interests in a wide spectrum of maritime casualties within Singapore and in foreign jurisdictions.
-These include major collisions, berth contact, damage to undersea pipelines, cargo liquefaction, fire on board, resulting in substantial claims, personal injury, missing crew, loss of life, etc.
+Advising and acting for P&I clubs, hull underwriters, shipowners, charterers, port operators and cargo interests in a wide spectrum of maritime casualties within Singapore and in foreign jurisdictions.
+These include collisions, berth contact, damage to undersea pipelines, cargo liquefaction, container collapse, tank rupture incidents, fire, and dangerous cargo, resulting in substantial economic claims, personal injury, missing crew, loss of life, etc.

-- Advising and acting in relation to ship sale disputes under the SCMA Rules, LMAA Rules, including subsequent enforcement in the Singapore Courts and overseas for substantial claim amounts.
+Advising and acting in relation to ship sale disputes under various arbitral institutional rules, including subsequent enforcement in the Singapore Courts and overseas for substantial claim amounts.

-- Advising and acting for Owners and Charterers in relation to a multitude of charterparty claims and enforcement measures, including arrest, liens over cargo and sub-freights.
+Advising and acting for shipowners and charterers in a multitude of charterparty claims and enforcement measures, including arrest, liens over cargo and sub-freights.

 - Advising on contracts relating to FSOs.